 Lifestyle has a tangible impact on any condition, and Crohn’s is no exception.
 Ask your doctor about stress reduction, exercise, and other helpful changes you can make such as quitting smoking.

-The success of your treatment hinges on your involvement and the relationship you have with your doctor.
+The success of your treatment can hinge on your involvement and the relationship you have with your doctor.
 Ask questions and try to learn as much as you can.
-The more you know about Crohn’s and your doctor’s treatment strategies, the more able you will be to effectively manage your disease.
+The more you know, the better able you will be to manage your disease.